If you understand and accept all that is written below, please go to booking.

 - A secure group situation in which you can acquire the skills to support both your own personal growth and that of others

-- A useful and clear manual to back up the training, and other relevant information
+- A useful and clear manual (a digital file) to back up the training, and other relevant information

 - Respectful and supportive attention